jordanbusby/stock-watcher/README.md

 ## Updates

+### Added <form> element
+- Because the 'type' attribute of the button element was omitted, it is sending a 'submit' event, but it is not being caught without a form.
+- Wrapped the stock-search-container in a form element to catch the submit event from the button (which should catch the 'enter' keypress also).
+- This also helps with the semantics of the HTML.

 ### Added error handling
 - If fetch() rejects, it provides the user with an information message instead of sending error to console.
 - If symbol is not found or is invalid, fetch returns 200 still, so this is detected and user is provided with appropriate message.